AARP's Fraud Resource Center can help protect your digital identity! Learn more.

 60-year-old Mr. C. had no job, no money, no home.
 What he did have were debilitating health problems and drug and alcohol addictions.
 Back pain and a degenerative joint disease prevent Mr. C from working.
 “I hit rock bottom,” said the Navy veteran.
 Today, he is on a path lined with hope.
 Legal Counsel for the Elderly secured a $1,400 monthly pension he was entitled to through the U.S. Department of Veterans Affairs, plus more than $12,000 in retroactive benefits.
 The LCE team was “compassionate enough to stick with me,” he says.
 “They were like quiet angels.”

 “They prevented my eviction,” said Mr. J, an elder whose rent and monthly income are only $200 apart.
-LCE’s Alternatives to Land - lord Tenant Court Project enlisted an army of help for Mr. J, consisting of LCE attorneys, social workers, and general staff, plus AARP Community Builders, who donated their time to help in LCE’s efforts.
+LCE’s Tenant Advocacy and Support Practice enlisted an army of help for Mr. J, consisting of LCE attorneys, social workers, and general staff, plus AARP Community Builders, who donated their time to help in LCE’s efforts.
 LCE is helping Mr. J with medical advocacy and is supporting his efforts to obtain necessary repairs to his apartment.
 He is also receiving tax assistance from AARP Foundation Tax-Aide.
 Mr. J continues to work part time in order to try to make ends meet, and we are committed to working with this resilient elder and his faith community, to find more affordable and supportive housing.
-Mr. J, who is a fountain of local and national history, dreams of working at the new National Museum of African American History and Culture, scheduled to open September 2016.
+Mr. J, who is a fountain of local and national history, dreams of working at the new National Museum of African American History and Culture.

 The story of Virginia Mack, who faced foreclosure and homelessness